2 Acts, Book Musical, Rated R

 This clever and pointed satire exposes the steamy underbelly of American political corruption.

-The show hits the ground running as it opens with the scandalous and sparsely dressed death of Presidential shoo-in Senator Reed Chandler.
-Senator Reed's wife, Violet, and brother Grahame, are dreadfully woeful of his passing.
-Not only did they lose a husband and a brother but the inevitable perks his occupation of the oval office would have afforded them.
-Violet and Grahame set their sights on the pot smoking son who may show promise with the right polish.
-Young Cal Chandler can't even fathom the twists and turns and lows -- and heavy drug-induced highs -- this political roller coaster his mother and uncle are strapping him to will take.
+The Fix opens with the scandalous death of Presidential shoo-in Senator Reed Chandler.
+Senator Reed's wife and brother are left distraught and seek a way to remain in the political spotlight so they set their sights on the Senator's pot-smoking son who may show promise with the right polish.
+Young Cal Chandler can't even fathom the twists and turns this political roller coaster his mother and uncle are strapping him to will take.
 All he can do is hold on and hope for the best.

-A powerful, nightmarish, and hysterical time at the theater, THE FIX has a gripping presence that will leave audiences breathless.
-If your group is looking for a piece that revels in uniqueness and intelligence, THE FIX is a perfect choice for you and your patrons!
+A powerful, foreboding, and hysterical time at the theater, The Fix has a gripping presence that will leave audiences breathless.
+If your group is looking for a piece that revels in uniqueness and intelligence, The Fix is a perfect choice for you and your patrons.

 Visit the The Fix page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 Kelsey Grammer, who plays Scrooge in the Menken/Ahrens "A Christmas Carol" on NBC in 2004, was in a workshop production of the musical "Sunday in the Park with George" when he read for the guest role of Crane in "Cheers."